typedorm/typedorm/README.md

 - Auto Generated values fro attributes
 - Auto Update values on update
 - Dynamic & Static default values for attributes
-- Complex update, key condition and condition expression all made easy to work with (Partial)
+- Complex update, key condition and condition expression all made easy to work with (Partial Support)
+- Powerful expression builder to auto generate expressions from input
 - Typescript and javascript support

 And many more to come.